Federal Transit-Capital Investment Grants (20.500)

 Credentials/Documentation

-Resolution by an authorized public body approving the filing for an application; projects must be included in an urbanized area's transportation improvement program (TIP), in the State transportation improvement program (STIP) and approved by FTA and FHWA; information must be provided on labor and relocation; environmental impact statement; legal opinion; coordinated regional planning documentation; maintenance certification; and compliance with certifications and assurances as compiled in FTA's Annual List of Certifications and Assurances.
-Cost will be in accordance with OMB Circular No. A-87 for State and local governments.
-Federal Register Notice FTA Fiscal Year Apportionments, Allocations, and Program Information, published annually contains the capital investment apportionments.
-For fiscal year 2003, the publication date was March 12, 2003.
-For other fiscal years, contact the FTA Regional Office to obtain the publication dates.
-FTA website: www.fta.dot.gov/.
+Resolution by an authorized public body approving the filing for an application; projects must be included in an urbanized area's Transportation Improvement Program (TIP), in the State transportation improvement program (STIP) and approved by FTA and FHWA; information must be provided on labor and relocation; environmental review required by the National Environmental Policy Act; legal opinion; coordinated regional planning documentation; and compliance with certifications and assurances as compiled in FTA's Annual List of Certifications and Assurances.
+Cost will be in accordance with OMB Super Circular 2 CFR 200 for State and local governments.
+Federal Register Notice FTA Fiscal Year Apportionments, Allocations, and Program Information, published annually contains the capital investment grants apportionments.
+The Federal Register notice with the full year's apportionment was published in April 2023.
+For other fiscal years, contact the FTA Regional Office to obtain the publication dates or the FTA website: www.transit.dot.gov/.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure